stuartcryan/rapid-browser-tabs-for-alfred/README.md

 Command your browser tabs... don't let them command you!

 ## Donations
-This workflow represents many many hours effort of development, testing, re-work, retesting and so on.
-I have also paid (out of my own pocket) for licensing the needed images from [DepositPhotos](http://depositphotos.com?ref=1682540).
+This workflow represents many many hours effort of development, testing and rework.
+The images licensed for this workflow from [DepositPhotos](http://depositphotos.com?ref=1682540) also needed a bit of my moolah.
 So if you love the workflow, and get use out of it every day, if you would like to donate as a thank you to buy me more caffeine giving Diet Coke, some Cake, or to put towards a shiny new gadget you can [donate to me via Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JM6E65M2GLXHE).
-If you have the personal capacity to, every little bit helps to keep me well caffeinated and ready to help support people when they have issues.

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JM6E65M2GLXHE" target="_blank"><img src="https://www.paypalobjects.com/en_AU/i/btn/btn_donateCC_LG.gif" border="0" alt="PayPal — The safer, easier way to pay online."></a>